• Weak Win

 2 Chronicles 7:12–18; Matthew 9:1–8; Acts 3:1–10

 times and services have often been called “aches and pains time”.
-The implication being that we often ask for healing for the aches and pains of our bodies.
+The implication being that we often ask for physical for the aches and pains of our bodies.
 This can be from the innocuous pulled muscle to cancer.

 It’s not that we are called to pray for these things, we are.
 What it does mean is that we often dedicate the most powerful time we have, prayer, to physical ailments.
-It also means that we act as if we have no place in the healing process unless we are some kind of medical professional.
+It also means that we as if we have no place in the healing process unless we are some kind of medical professional.

 There are many kinds of reconciliation.
 We often keep the type of long-term prejudices and harm in the reconciliation “circle”.
 Yet, that limits reconciliation.

-Reconciliation is also the of healing hearts and emotions (and ultimately, souls) of pains that keep people separated from God.
+Reconciliation is also the action of healing hearts and emotions (and ultimately, souls) of pains that keep people separated from God.
 We are not all medical professionals.
 We are all children on God.

-When we read the Scriptures with such miraculous healings, we can be overwhelmed with what we cannot do.
+When we read the with such miraculous healings, we can be overwhelmed with what we cannot do.
 Jesus said that we would do greater things.
 We are able to.
-Medical science can heal the body, but only a being can heal the heart.
+Medical science can heal the body, but only a human being can heal the heart.

 ※Prayer※